scalapb/ScalaPB/docs/src/main/markdown/getting-started.md

     ...
 ```

-The actual generated code will contain fully qualified class names (such as `_root_.scala.Predef.String`) to prevent name collissions between entities defined in your protocol buffer and other Scala code.
+The actual generated code will contain fully qualified class names (such as `_root_.scala.Predef.String`) to prevent name collisions between entities defined in your protocol buffer and other Scala code.

 As you can see, each protobuf field becomes a member in the generated case class.